 The preliminary fair values assigned to identifiable intangible assets acquired were based on assumptions and estimates made by management.
 Identifiable intangible assets acquired consisted of customer relationships valued at \$6,000 with an estimated useful life of 12 years and trade names valued at \$11,000 with indefinite lives.
+The goodwill represents the future economic benefits expected to arise that could not be individually identified and separately recognized, including use of the Company's existing infrastructure to expand sales of the acquired business' products.
+The goodwill recorded as a result of the acquisition is not expected to be deductible for tax purposes.

-The following table provides unaudited pro forma results of continuing operations for the three months ended September 30, 2013, as if the acquisition of HPPC had been completed at the beginning of fiscal 2014.
+The following table provides unaudited pro forma results of continuing operations for the three and six months ended December 31, 2013, as if only the acquisition of HPPC had been completed at the beginning of fiscal 2014.
 The information has been provided for illustrative purposes only, and does not purport to be indicative of the actual results that would have been achieved by the Company for the periods presented or that will be achieved by the combined company in the future.
-The pro forma information has been adjusted to give effect to items that are directly attributable to the transactions and are expected to have a continuing impact on the combined results, which include amortization expense associated with acquired identifiable intangible assets.
+The pro forma information has been adjusted to give effect to items that are directly attributable to the transactions and are expected to have a continuing impact on the combined results, which include amortization expense associated with acquired identifiable intangible assets and the impact of reversing our previously recorded equity in HPPC's net income as prior to the date of acquisition, HPPC was accounted for under the equitymethod of accounting.

-Three Months Ended September 30, 2013 Net sales from continuing operations \$ 532,009 Net income from continuing operations \$ 28,352 Net income per common share from continuing operations - diluted \$ 0.58
+ree Months Ended December 31, 2013 Six M onths Ended December 31, 2013 Net sales from continuing operations \$ 606,088 \$ 1,138,098 Net income from continuing operations \$ 42,079 \$ 70,431 Net income per common share from continuing operations - diluted \$ 0.43 \$ 0.71